savageogre/opengate/README.md

           color: pink
           gain: 0.75

-It's also possible to use [YAML anchors](https://medium.com/@kinghuang/docker-compose-anchors-aliases-extensions-a1e4105d70bd), which you can see in ./beats/entrain_theta_to_delta.yaml , which should produce similar audio to above.
+It's also possible to use [YAML anchors](https://medium.com/@kinghuang/docker-compose-anchors-aliases-extensions-a1e4105d70bd).

-See ./beats/test_short.yaml as a full documented example with all options specified.
+For a full and clean example of a beat using anchors and definitions, see ./beats/meditation_delta.yaml